splineclaw/e621dl/README.md

 ```
 e621dl      INFO     Running e621dl version X.X.X -- Forked from 2.4.6.
-config      ERROR    No config file found.
+local       ERROR    No config file found.
-config      INFO     New default config file created.
+local       INFO     New default config file created.
 Please add tag groups to this file.
 ```

 These errors are normal behavior for a first run, and should not raise any alarm. **e621dl** is telling you that it was unable to find a `config.ini` file, so a generic one was created.